zimaxnet/orb-game/SOCIAL_MEDIA_SETUP.md

-# Social Media Preview Setup for AIMCS
+# Social Media Preview Setup for Orb Game

-This document explains how to set up and generate social media previews for AIMCS when sharing on platforms like X (Twitter), Facebook, LinkedIn, etc.
+This document explains how to set up and generate social media previews for Orb Game when sharing on platforms like X (Twitter), Facebook, LinkedIn, etc.

 ## 🎯 What's Been Implemented